What is STEM?

 Technology degrees prepare students for success in a wide variety of technical fields like programming, computer science, information technology, and more.
 A few careers supported by a technology degree include:

-• Computer and information systems managers – Computer and information systems managers design, direct, and oversee an organization’s computer-related activities.
+- Computer and information systems managers – Computer and information systems managers design, direct, and oversee an organization’s computer-related activities and are among the highest-paying tech jobs in the country.
 A bachelor’s degree is required and pay is lucrative at a median annual salary of $151,150 per year.
 Growth is faster than average.

 Engineering